FGonzalez-ac/TV-show-Data/README.md

 'show_title', 'show_description', 'year', 'period', 'script', 'networks', 'production_companies', 'production_countries', 'genres', 'country', 'language'

 The filtered dataset is available [here](https://drive.google.com/file/d/17rQSS01VLlYUuP3VfmfBMw5_4CZLGvnM/view?usp=drive_link).
-This dataset is the result of filtering the previous dataset with the [`keyword_string.py`](/keyword_string.py), containing the [`topic_model.py`](/topic_model.py) results ('topic' field), and piloting some outcomes.
+This dataset is the result of filtering the previous dataset with the [`keyword_string.py`](/keyword_string.py) and piloting some outcomes.
 After unzipping the file, you will find a CSV file with the following fields:

 'show_title', 'show_description', 'year', 'period', 'script', 'networks', 'production_companies', 'production_countries', 'genres', 'country', 'language', 'keywords', 'text_window', 'topic'

+The results of the [`topic_model.py`](/topic_model.py) are contained in the 'topic' field.